MrMaelu/FFXIAddons/README.md

 ### In-game console options:
 * "xivbar help" shows these options
 * "xivbar theme <themename>" will change theme, if the requested theme exists.
+* "xivbar pos <number> <number>" will move the to the specified position.
 * "xivbar x <number>" will move the bar right with positive and left with negative numbers.
 * "xivbar y <number>" will move the bar down with positive and up with negative numbers.
+* "xivbar center" will place the bar in the center of your screen.
 * "xivbar reset" will reset the current theme to their default settings.
 * "xivbar save" will save the settings to the theme settings file.